 Two charged over shopkeeper's death

-Two Lithuanians will appear in court today charged with the manslaughter of a father-of-two who was killed by a moving lorry after chasing robbers from his cash and carry store.
+Two Lithuanians have been charged with the manslaughter of a father-of-two who was killed by a moving lorry after chasing robbers from his cash and carry store.

 Shammi Atwal confronted gang members armed with metal bars and a sledgehammer and defended his wife during a robbery at their business in Barking, east London.